 Improved operation by minimizing delays.

 FYA at a traffic signal includes a flashing yellow arrow signal head in addition to the standard red, yellow and green arrow heads over the left-turn lane.
 When illuminated, the flashing yellow arrow allows waiting motorists to make a left-hand turn after yielding to oncoming traffic.
 Otherwise, the new traffic signals work the same as traditional signals.
 The City of Glendale has begun a program to convert left-turn movements at various signalized intersections to FYA operation with the purpose of improving safety and operations.
 Current locations with flashing yellow arrows include:

-51st and Peoria Avenues
+51st and Peoria Avenue

 59th Avenue and Union Hills Drive

-51st and Glendale Avenues
+51st and Glendale Avenue

 67th Avenue and Deer Valley Road